 The other factor I considered is that the Grand Cypress has an additional counter service dining option called On the Rocks that has a sizable menu.
 Overall, I found there were way more counter-service options here than what you would find at a resort-like Disney’s Beach and Yacht Club.

 I haven’t decided if these differences are impressive for the Hyatt or disappointing for Disney.
 Maybe it’s both.

 I’m willing to guarantee if you picked this store up and put it in a Disney hotel with comparable pricing, it would be a hit.
 But it could be that Disney wants to drive guests to eat at their table service restaurants, which takes more time and costs more money.

 Anyway, the Lake House restaurant is located on the lower level of the resort.

 Lake House is where I ended up eating most of my meals during my stay, and it was everything a traditional hotel restaurant should be, in my opinion.

 Lake House serves breakfast, lunch, and dinner.
-In the mornings, they had a breakfast buffet that costs $29 per adult for the full spread.
-Or there is an option for the “light” buffet that costs $19.00 per adult.
+They had a breakfast buffet that cost $29.00 per adult for the full spread in the mornings.
+Or there is an option for the “light” buffet that runs $19.00 per adult.

 Children pay based on their age.
 So, for instance, if your child is four years old, they would pay $4.00.
 I have never seen this idea and felt it was a reasonable concept.